 - Add chocolate chips.
 Chips are totally optional.
 I would be lying if I said I hadn’t made just the cookie dough without chips before.
 Some prefer to use mini chocolate chips for a better dough to chip ratio.

-We prefer chocolate chips for this traditional cookie dough recipe, there are plenty of other fun options to try.
+Sure, you can use chocolate chips for this traditional cookie dough recipe, but there are plenty of other fun options to try.

 - Chopped nuts